kalmyk/fox-wamp/README.md

 * [WAMP V2 Basic Profile](http://wamp-proto.org/)
 * [MQTT](http://mqtt.org/)

+It means that event could be send through MQTT interface and handled by WAMP client.

 ## Build Instructions

 Install using npm.
 Depending on what you want to do.